Tips for powering through obstacles on your road to financial freedom. PLUS: Watch a video featuring one mom's answer to work-life balance.

 Whaley, Warren and Young have never let the financial challenges they faced stop them from pursuing their goals.
 For all three, understanding the challenges they faced was the first step in finding ways to overcome them.

 What’s the key takeaway from all their stories—the one thing that empowered them to reach for their success?
 “It’s soul-searching,” says Sabbia.
 “Ask yourself: What’s your money for?
 What are your priorities?
 Figure out how much you might need in order to retire early or to pay for your kids’ college tuition, and start working toward those goals.
 And don’t feel you have to go it alone,” she adds.
 “Talk about money with your friends and family.
 Maybe even consult a financial advisor.
 You don’t have to be perfect or know everything before you begin investing,” she says.
 “Just start.”

 There’s too much at stake not to.

-Kerry Hannon is the best-selling and award-winning author of a dozen books, including Money Confidence: Really Smart Financial Moves for Newly Single Women, Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy...and Pays the Bills, Suddenly Single: Money Skills for Divorcees and Widows and The 10-Minute Guide to Retirement for Women.
-Her next book, Never Too Old to Get Rich: The Entrepreneur's Guide to Starting a Business Mid-Life, is due to be published by John Wiley & Sons in 2019.
+Kerry Hannon is the best-selling and award-winning author of a dozen books, including Money Confidence: Really Smart Financial Moves for Newly Single Women, Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy...and Pays the Bills, Suddenly Single: Money Skills for Divorcees and Widows and 10-Minute Guide to Retirement for Women.
+Her latest book, Never Too Old to Get Rich: The Entrepreneur's Guide to Starting a Business Mid-Life, was published by John Wiley & Sons in 2019.

 Connect with an advisor and start a conversation about your goals.